Surgical Procedures: Simple Mastectomy

 Will I stay overnight?

 Most people stay overnight.
-Your stay will be longer if you have breast reconstruction.
+Your stay will be longer if you also have breast reconstruction.

 What is recovery like?

-• Have numbness along the chest or reconstructed breast.
+- Numbness along the chest or reconstructed breast.
 This numbness puts you at risk for a serious burn.
 Do not use heating pads or hot packs on this area.
-If you have concerns, please talk about this with your healthcare team.
+If you have questions, please talk with your care team.

-• After the drain is removed, a seroma could develop.
+- A seroma that develops once the drain is removed.
 A seroma is a pocket of fluid under the arm or chest wall.
 It can be uncomfortable but is not serious.
 Most go away on their own over time.
-In some cases, they need to be drained in the office with a needle.
+They sometimes need to be drained in your provider’s office with a needle.

 Can I prevent infections?